-Shabnam is a senior associate in the property team.
+Shabnam is a senior associate in the enfranchisement team.

 Having worked for the Leasehold Advisory Service for 14 years as an adviser and manager, she has an excellent understanding of residential leasehold law and a wealth of experience of dealing with a variety of clients.

 Shabnam has contributed to outreach events speaking to groups of clients ranging from leaseholders in a block, to helping MPs with advice surgeries right through to presenting at LEASE's own leaseholder conferences.
 She has continued this at Russell-Cooke by speaking at various events including the firm’s property seminars and speaking at events hosted by large training providers.
 She has also had various articles published in the press.

 Shabnam joined Russell-Cooke in September 2015 following its merger with Alan Edwards & Co and became a senior associate in 2017.
 She was promoted to partner in 2021.

 - Qualified as a solicitor in July 2007